The Best Metal Credit Cards Of 2021 At Affordable prices

 The fintech industry has been breaking traditional banking barriers with low international transfer fees, quick transfers and many more.
 A lot of fintech companies also provide metal cards to their customers at a fraction of the price that traditional banks offer.

-In this article, we will look at the top 5 metal cards you can apply for today and all the benefits that they have to offer.
+In this article, we will look at the top 5 credit cards made of metal you can apply for today and all the benefits that they have to offer.

 N26 is one of the biggest names in the fintech industry with several services.
 However, today we are only focused on its metal credit card offering.
 N26 has different account plans and one of those plans includes N26 metal.

-N26’s metal credit card is definitely a statement maker with an extensive phone and car insurance and other premium banking features.
-The metal credit card is powered by MasterCard and is crafted in 18-grams of stainless steel.
+N26’s card is a statement maker with extensive phone and car insurance and other premium banking features.
+The metal credit card is powered by MasterCard and is crafted in 18 grams of stainless steel.
 Customers can choose one of the three available metallic shades: Charcoal Black, Slate Grey, and Quartz Rose.
 N26 metal credit card is minimalistic and gives off luxurious vibes at a price of just $€16.90 per month.